noahehall/theBookOfNoah/aws_developer.md

     - manage group membership
     - manage user security credentials
     - assign permissions
+  17. what are action level permissions ?
+    - describe the specific action/actions that are/not permitted in a policy document
+    - if a service dos not support actin-level permisions, policies for the service use * in the action element
+  18. what are resource level permissions?
+    - specifies the object(s) that the policy document statement covers using its ARN (amazon resource name)
+    - use * in the resource element if the the resource API does not support resource-level permissions
+  19. what are resource-based permissions?
+    - specify who can access a resource by including a *Principal* element in the policy document
+    - attach policies to a service's resource in addition to IAM user, gorups, and roles
+  20. what are tag-based pemrissions?
+    - specify conditions for when a permission is/not permitted based on the tags assigned to a resource
+    - you test resource tag in the *Condition* element of the policy document
+  21. what are temporary security credentials?
+    - commonly used in federation scenarios, lets users make requests by calling AWS STS APIs like *AssumeRole* or *GetFederationToken*
+  22. what is AssumeRole ?
+  23. what is GetFederationToken ?

 # sdk
   1. [what SDKs are currently available?](https://aws.amazon.com/tools)
     - android, browser, ios, java, .net, node, php, python, ruby, go, c++, aws mobile sdk, aws iot device sdk